We’ve all wanted a swimming pool in our backyard at one time or another.

 Taking this route would mean you’re sacrificing swimming space, but it’s worth it for some extra room in your yard.

 This will also make it easier to install a patio or deck around the swimming pool, creating a unique outdoor oasis that is perfect for your home.

 One thing to keep in mind is when choosing a swimming pool for a smaller yard will mean it will be in close proximity to your house.

 Because of this, you’ll probably want to make an effort to design the pool in keeping with the aesthetic of your home.

 What about a large backyard?

-The more spacious your backyard is, the more options you’ll have when it comes to installing a swimming pool.
+The more spacious your backyard is, the more options you’ll have when it comes to choosing a swimming pool.

 Space isn’t usually an issue in larger backyards, so you’ll be able play around with some different design ideas.

-The best part about having a large backyard is the fact that you won’t be as restricted when designing your swimming pool.
+The best part about having a large backyard is the fact that you won’t be as restricted when choosing your swimming pool.